gjkrediet/Fossil_Dutch_Weather/README.md

 The KNMI API provides local data about the weather including a 3 days forecast.

 For more info take a look at https://www.buienradar.nl/overbuienradar/gratis-weerdata and https://weerlive.nl/delen.php.
 This app shows these data.
-Buienradar-data with a resolution of 10 minutes, the current location, temperature and min/max temperatures of today and 2 days ahead.
+Buienradar-data with a resolution of 10 minutes, the current location, temperature and min/max temperatures and rainchance of today and 2 days ahead.
 The app runs in the background so that data is immediately ready when the app is activated.
 The refresh-rate depends on the settings of the companion-app but by pressing the bottom-button you can send a request tot Gadetbridge, asking for an immediate update (you need to catch this request in Tasker).

 ![20231030_210910](https://github.com/gjkrediet/Fossil_Dutch_Weather/assets/20277013/0a551bd6-476c-4f9a-9e88-a997acc0b83b)